 When it comes to Brisbane city rooftop bars, Sixteen Antlers is a given on any list of sky-high drinking holes.
 As the city skyline is lit up with sunset hues, you can sink into one of the many booths with views of the cityscape and beyond and order cocktail jugs to share with your favourite people.

 The wine and beer list is succinct but serves up enough variety to satiate everyone’s tastebuds and the food menu offers a range of grazing plates to share, more substantial offerings to tuck into and plenty of tapas to nibble at.
-Expect to hear live acoustic sounds on Fridays from 5pm and DJs on the ones and two from 6pm on Saturdays.
+Expect to hear live music and DJ sets from Thursday to Saturday from 5pm.

 Find Sixteen Antlers on level 16 of the Pullman & Mercure Hotel on the Corner of Ann and Roma Street.